mkmurray/CodeCampOverflow/README.md

 different snapshots of the code base by issuing `git checkout tagNameHere` commands.

+Also, this site was designed with only Google Chrome web browser in mind.
+Any modern web browser probably renders the sample web app just fine, but all bets are off with regard to all versions of Internet Explorer.

 ##1-Barebones

 This tag contains a code base with just enough infrastructure to run a blank